OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 #### Blue/green deployments

 The blue/green strategy involves deploying the new version (the green version) alongside the current version (the blue version) without exposing the green version to any traffic.
-Once the green version is deployed and verified, traffic is cutover from the blue to the green version.
-When the green version handles all traffic, the blue version can be removed.
+After you deploy and verify the green version, traffic is cutover from the blue to the green version.
+When the green version handles all traffic, you can remove the blue version.

 Any database changes deployed by the green version must maintain backward and forward compatibility.
-Even when the green version is not serving traffic, the blue version will be exposed to database changes.
+Even when the green version is not serving traffic, the blue version gets exposed to database changes.

 This deployment strategy requires additional infrastructure during the deployment process, but this can be created and destroyed automatically or used as a cold standby, depending on your needs and cost constraints.

 #### Session-draining

-The session-draining strategy is used when applications maintain states tied to a particular application version.
+You can use the session-draining strategy when applications maintain states tied to a particular application version.

 This is similar to the blue/green strategy as it also means you deploy the new version alongside the current version, running both side by side.
 Unlike the blue/green strategy, session-draining will direct only new sessions to the new version while the existing one continues to serve traffic for existing sessions.

-The same infrastructure and clean-up requirements are needed for blue/green and session-draining strategies.
+You need the same infrastructure and clean-up requirements for blue/green and session-draining strategies.

-Any database changes must maintain backward and forward compatibility because the old and new application versions run side by side.
+Any database changes must maintain backward and forward compatibility because the old and new application versions run side-by-side.

 #### Feature flags